 This is another scenic, free activity you can’t miss when you visit Newport in winter.

-11. Newport Art Museum
+11. Explore the Newport Art Museum

 Take in the rich cultural heritage and vibrant contemporary art scenes of Rhode Island at the Newport Art Museum.
 It’s the only museum that primarily focuses on talented artists and art of Rhode Island.